Sheet Metal Fabrication

 - Cold Forming Process

-- Involve all those that occur at room temperature, such as bending, cold rolling and drawing.
-Cold forming processes are generally done to increase the strength and hardness of the metal.
+- Cold forming processes include operations that occur at room temperature, such as bending, cold rolling, and drawing.
+These methods are often used to increase strength and hardness while shaping the metal into a required geometry.

 - Sheet Metal Bending

 - A manufacturing process that involves bending metal material along a linear axis on a neutral plane.
-Typically, they bend metal from strip metal or flat sheets.
-After manufacturers remove the stress, because metal flow occurs only within the range of plasticity, the bent portion remains permanently set.
-Bending typically produces a V-shape, C-shape or channel shape in the metal, but standard die sets are capable of bending the sheet metal into a wide variety of forms.
+Typically, fabricators bend strip metal or flat sheets.
+After the stress is removed, and because metal flow occurs within the range of plasticity, the bent portion remains permanently set.
+Bending typically produces a V-shape, C-shape or channel shape in the metal, though standard die sets are capable of creating many other forms.

 - Cold Rolling

 - The process of shaping sheet metal through rollers by compression and squeezing.
-The degree of strain establishes the hardness, along with the other characteristics of the completed material.
+The degree of strain influences hardness, surface finish, and other characteristics of the completed material.

 - Drawing Process

-- Process of forming sheet metal into a cup-like shape by forcing the material into a die with a punch, which stretches the metal into shape.
-The shape of the drawn part can be rectangular, circular, etc. depending on the cross section.
+- A process of forming sheet metal into a cup-like shape by forcing the material into a die with a punch, which stretches the metal into form.
+The shape of the drawn part can be rectangular, circular, or another profile depending on the cross section and tooling.

 - Forging

-- Process of forming a hot or cold metal into a different shape by hammering or pressing.
+- The process of forming a hot or cold metal into a different shape by hammering or pressing in order to improve geometry and, in many cases, strength characteristics.

 - Hot Forming Process

-- Involve all those that use a high temperature to lower a metal’s resistance to shape change, such as hot rolling and hot stretching.
+- Hot forming processes include those that use elevated temperature to lower a metal’s resistance to shape change, such as hot rolling and hot stretching.
+These methods can make difficult materials easier to form.

 - Mechanical Working

-- Any process that puts pressure on metal with hammers, rolls or presses for altering the shape or physical characteristics of the metal material.
+- Any process that puts pressure on metal with hammers, rolls, or presses to alter the shape or physical characteristics of the metal material.

 - Piercing